mate-academy/layout_miami/README.md

 # MyBike landing page

 This project is a landing page about bikes.
-Created using HTML, CSS, JavaScript and BEM.
+Created using HTML, SCSS, JavaScript and BEM.

 - [DEMO LINK](https://andrii-kovalskyi02.github.io/layout_miami/)